 Don’t let the “sting” of stinging nettles keep you from getting to know this amazing plant.
 Nettles have a long history of use for food, medicine, fiber and more.
 We’ll introduce you to this natural green wonder and its many benefits.

 Dandelion is just a weed to some, but savvy foragers know how to use it for free food and medicine.
 We'll share how, plus tips to get rid of excess plants.

-Less daylight, cold weather and busy schedules often lead to colds and flu making the rounds.
-The discomfort (and even pain) associated with nasal congestion is one of the most common symptoms.
-(Not to mention that the inability to breath is just plain annoying.)
-I've gathered together several home remedies for congestion to relieve your stuffy nose and sinus pressure so you can breathe easy.
+Sinus pain and nasal congestion are common symptoms during cold and flu season.
+I've gathered together several home remedies for congestion to help relieve your stuffy nose and sinus pressure.
 I don't like the side effects of over the counter decongestants (they either make me jittery, knock me out or make my head feel like it's going to shrivel up like a raisin), so natural decongestants are my option of choice.